jeremysolarz/anthos-config-management-cluster-selector-and-policy/README.md

 `ClusterSelectors` and `Cluster` configs are stored in the [clusterregistry/](config-root/clusterregistry/) directory.

 Each `Cluster` config has a label that defines environment and location.
-The `ClusterSelector` "[select-location-belgium](config-root/clusterregistry/clusterselector.select-location-belgium.yaml)" applies configs with the "location: belgium" label.
+The `ClusterSelector` "[select-location-frankfurt-dz](config-root/clusterregistry/clusterselector.select-location-frankfurt-dz.yaml)" applies configs with the "location: frankfurt-dz" label.

 ### ClusterRole and ClusterRoleBinding

 `ClusterSelectors` are referenced in config to limit the clusters they are applied to.

-The `ClusterRole` "[auditor](config-root/cluster/clusterrole.auditor.yaml)"  references "select-location-belgium" in the `annotations.configmanagement.gke.io/cluster-selector` field.
-The "auditor" role is created only in clusters with the "location: belgium" label.
+The `ClusterRole` "[auditor](config-root/cluster/clusterrole.auditor.yaml)"  references "select-location-frankfurt-dz" in the `annotations.configmanagement.gke.io/cluster-selector` field.
+The "auditor" role is created only in clusters with the "location: frankfurt-dz" label.
 This will also apply to the  `ClusterRoleBinding` "[auditors](config-root/cluster/clusterrolebinding.auditor.yaml)".

 ## Observe Enforcement Across Clusters

-We are going to first verify that the "auditors" `ClusterRoleBinding` exists in clusters with a "location: belgium" label.
+We are going to first verify that the "auditors" `ClusterRoleBinding` exists in clusters with a "location: frankfurt-dz" label.

-Repeat the following for both the "belgium" and "belgium-2" clusters.
+Repeat the following for both the "frankfurt-dz" and "muenster-dz" clusters.

-1. Ensure your kubectl context is pointing to a belgium cluster
+1. Ensure your kubectl context is pointing to a frankfurt-dz cluster

       ```console
       # update local kubeconfig to correct cluster
-      $ gcloud container clusters get-credentials <belgium or belgium-2 cluster name> --zone <cluster zone>
+      $ gcloud container clusters get-credentials <frankfurt-dz or muenster-dz cluster name> --zone <cluster zone>
       # ensure kubectl is using correct context
       $ kubectl config get-context
       ```